 Mt.
 Hood Meadows Freeride Team

 The Meadows Freeride Team is a great way for athletes ages 7 through High School to take their skiing/riding skills to a higher level.
 The coaching session options are 8-days, 12-days or 24-days with additional options to add up to four 3-day Freeride Camps that are held during Winter Break in December and Oregon and Washington Spring breaks in March and April – for up to 36 coaching days per season.

 The Mt.
 Hood Meadows Freeride Team is a weekend multi-week program that consists of high level coaching for students who seek to explore difficult and varied terrain.
 Students must be open to learning new techniques and exploring different terrain all over the mountain – steeps, powder, trees, terrain parks, half pipe, and variable terrain.

 Coaches of the team are uniquely chosen for the program based on their Professional Ski Instructors of America and the American Association of Snowboard Instructors (PSIA-AASI) certifications and credentials as well as their personal riding/skiing style.

 Coaching sessions are typically fast paced fun environments which include lift line priority and local knowledge of Mt.
 Hood Meadows’ terrain.
 Topics typically covered during sessions include: freestyle training, big mountain riding, powder skiing/riding, trees, snow safety and all mountain improvement.

 Most team members chose to become part of the team for the challenge of more difficult terrain, bigger tricks, fun group environment, and/or to excel in USASA competitions (more details on competitions below).
 The Freeride Team is also a great opportunity for students who seek higher level instruction for their own personal development in snow sports or those who are looking to learn the ins and outs of the mountain.

 Who is this program open to?

 - Open to athletes ages 7 through High School.

-- Must have a willingness to learn and try new things (terrain, tricks, etc.)
+- Must have a willingness and passion to learn and try new things (terrain, tricks, etc.).

 Where do we meet?

 - Team dedicated, reserved lodge space located in the North Lodge.